hello, Janika_

 When Claude Code is running in your terminal, a little strip at the bottom of the chat shows you everything at a glance.

-Opus 4.8 (1M context) on main [24% used] ▸▸ auto mode on (shift+tab to cycle) THE MODEL + ITS WHITEBOARD SIZE YOUR GIT BRANCH CONTEXT USED
+Opus 5 (1M context) on main [24% used] ▸▸ auto mode on (shift+tab to cycle) MODEL + WHITEBOARD SIZE YOUR GIT BRANCH CONTEXT USED

 To turn it on, you don’t edit any files yourself.
 Just tell Claude what you want to see.
 In the chat, type: